it-teaching-abo-akademi/yaas-project-2019-ottolindfors/README.md

   * 2 p.

 ## Conflicts in requirements and tests
+* UC1
+  * (Not really an issue)
+  * Constraint:
+  ​We assume that administrator accounts are created using the Django admin interface.
+For this, you must enable the Django admin interface in your project.
+  * Conflict:
+  One cannot access the admin interface without first creating a superuser.
+Therefore a superuser needs to be created using manage.py.
+  * Solution:
+  Assume you mean Django’s command-line utility for admin tasks (manage.py and django-admin).

 * REQ3.3, REQ3.3.1, REQ3.3.2
   * ​Requirement:
   The user must be asked for a confirmation before creating a new auction.